Owensboro and Russellville Railroad

 The Owensboro and Russellville Railroad was a 19th-century railway company in western Kentucky in the United States.
-It operated from 1867 to 1873, when it was purchased by the Evansville, Owensboro and Nashville Railroad.
+It operated from 1867 to 1873, when it was merged into the Evansville, Owensboro and Nashville Railroad.
 Its former rights-of-way currently form parts of the class-I CSX Transportation railway.

 It connected with the Elizabethtown and Paducah (subsequently part of the Illinois Central and now the Paducah and Louisville Railway) at Central City in Muhlenberg County.